 Beech Hill School has a very successful record of working with other schools, headteachers, groups of teachers and individual teachers in improving teaching and learning and pupil attainment and achievement.
 In addition to leading their own schools, NLEs work to increase the leadership capacity of other schools to help raise standards.

-The school has three SLEs who have been supporting other schools through the Teamworks Teaching School Alliance.
+The school has two SLEs who have been supporting other schools through the Teamworks Teaching School Alliance.
 They are:

 I’m Samantha Bowling and I have been a teacher at Beech Hill School for the past 6 years.
 I started as a Newly Qualified Teacher and have predominantly worked in Lower Key Stage 2.
 I am currently working as part of the Year 2 team and the Assistant Headteacher for Inclusion.<